 Many of Macnamara’s watercolors are on permanent display in the Field Museum.
 They are interspersed throughout the halls, lively moments of purples, pinks, and greens juxtaposed to the earth-tones of the dioramas.
 And while the artist collaborates with resident scientists to ensure that her illustrations are truthful and accurate, it is the expression, emotion, and wonder of nature that guides her artwork.
 In her artist statement, she says, “Unlike science where those who follow build on the knowledge discovered before them, artists seem to emulate and eventually grow into the concerns of their time.”

-On the occasion of her current retrospective at the Evanston Art Center, I spoke with Macnamara in her artist’s studio, located next door to the museum’s Bird Specimen Collection.
+I spoke with Macnamara in her artist’s studio, located next door to the museum’s Bird Specimen Collection.
 It’s a cozy, creative sanctuary piled high with pages of her drawings and watched over by a taxidermied falcon on her desk.

 How did you first get involved with the Field Museum?